WangYuxuan93/DepAttacker/README.md

 But, remember to setup "add_path" for adding adversarial sample. (you can find  adversarial gold samples after you run "adversarial attacking")

+## Thanks
+Thanks to Ma et al. The implementation is based on the dependency parser by Ma et al
+.
+(2018
+) (https://github.com/XuezheMax/NeuroNLP2) and reuses part of its code.